-• "To be entitled to receive royalties under [the section 115] compulsory license, the copyright owner must be identified in the registration or other public records of the Copyright Office."
+- "To be entitled to receive royalties under [the section 115] compulsory license, the copyright owner must be identified in the registration or other public records of the Copyright Office."
+See 17 U.S.C. § 115(c)(1). - A registration is required to claim royalties under the compulsory license for making and distributing phonorecords.
 See 17 U.S.C. § 115(c)(1).